-Two RC holes were extended with diamond core totalling 691 Diamond drill metres targeted 300m and 500m below the surface were completed prior to the end of the quarter.
+Diamond core totalling 691 metres targeted 300m and 500m below the surface were completed.
 Holes were cased with PVC to allow down hold electromagnetic surveys for detection of conductive anomalies.
 The targeting was based on previous drilling which indicates VMS style mineralisation including: